da-vics/Connect4-WPF/README.md

 </div>

 <div>
-DATABASE  MSSQL You can change it to use and Database of your choice. if setting up with MSSQL remeber to modify the connectionStrings
+DATABASE  MSSQL.
+You can change it to use any Database of your choice. if setting up with MSSQL remeber to modify the connectionStrings
 </div>

 <div>